Lifting the Island (poetry)

 Well-known as a performance poet, David has released several poetry recordings featuring his collaborations with musicians and been involved in poetry text collaborations with practitioners of a variety of other art forms, from sculpture to fashion design.
 In addition, he has produced short films and documentaries.
+He is also a six-time winner of the Montana Reviewer of the Year.

 Read NZ Te Pou Muramura writer page